 Welcome to the official site of Claudine Burnett Books

-Welcome to my website, presided over by myself and two cats who claim to own me!
-They were the ones who insisted I include the chapter “Killer Cats?” in my book Murderous Intent? and mention how cats could have been used in combat missions in World War II—which I finally agreed to do and wrote about in Fighting Fear.
-My latest book is Animal Tales (Some a Little Fishy!).
+My book for 2022 was Animal Tales (Some a Little Fishy!).
 I scoured through 130 years of humorous newspaper accounts of the past giving me fodder for the book.
 And yes, my own cats told me they had to be in it!
 And they are!
 I was fortunate to have my sister-in-law contribute black and white illustrations.
 Here are a few I have colorized:

 Animal Tales (Some a little fishy) was a fun break I turned to while writing the often disturbing history of African Americans in Long Beach and Southern California: A History.
 That 2021 book begins in the 1800s and continues to 1970, reaching into later years to describe what that history has led to today.
 Over five years was spent researching recently digitized African American newspapers which allowed me access to the black perspective on issues rarely written about in the white press or by other authors.
 Here is a video of me discussing the book.
-Also, several of the stories I’ve written after the book was published can be found on this website’s blogs under African Americans.
+Also, several of the stories I’ve written after the book was published can be found on this website’s blogs under African Americans

 In 2018 I wrote The Red Scare, UFOs & Elvis: Long Beach Enters the Atomic Age.
 It’s the 4th and final of a series of books which began with Murderous Intent? covering the 1880s-1920, followed by Prohibition Madness which dealt with the 1920s & 30s, then came Fighting Fear which talked about World War II.